tommytracey/udacity_data_engineering/p3_data_warehouse_redshift/README.md

 ### Running the Project
 Here are the steps to run my implementation of this project:

+1. Create a python environment with the dependencies listed on `requirements.txt`

 1. Add your AWS keys to `dwh.cfg` in the project root folder.

 1. Create a data warehouse cluster in AWS Redshift: